Ali Abdullah Saleh: 1999 election

-After the 1999 elections the Parliament passed a law extending presidential terms from five to seven years, extending parliamentary terms from four to six years, and creating a 111-member, presidentially-appointed council of advisors with legislative power.
+After the 1999 elections, the Parliament passed a law extending presidential terms from five to seven years, extending parliamentary terms from four to six years, and creating a 111-member, presidentially-appointed council of advisors with legislative power.
 This move prompted Freedom House to downgrade their rating of political freedom in Yemen from 5 to 6.

 2006 election

 In July 2005, during the 27th-anniversary celebrations of his presidency, Saleh announced that he would "not contest the [presidential] elections" in September 2006.
 He expressed hope that "all political parties – including the opposition and the General People's Congress – find young leaders to compete in the elections because we have to train ourselves in the practice of peaceful succession."
 However, in June 2006, Saleh changed his mind and accepted his party's nomination as the presidential candidate of the GPC, saying that when he initially decided not to contest the elections his aim was "to establish ground for a peaceful transfer of power", and that he was now, however, bowing to the "popular pressure and appeals of the Yemeni people."
 Political analyst Ali Saif Hasan said that he had been "sure [President Saleh] would run as a presidential candidate.
 His announcement in July 2005 – that he would not run – was exceptional and unusual."
 Mohammed al-Rubai, head of the opposition supreme council, said the president's decision "show[ed] that the president wasn't serious in his earlier decision.
 I wish he hadn't initially announced that he would step down.
 There was no need for such farce."In the 2006 presidential election, held on 20 September, Saleh won with 77.2% of the vote.
 His main rival, Faisal bin Shamlan, received 21.8%.
-Saleh was sworn in for another term on 27 September.
+Saleh was sworn in for another term on 27 September 2006.

-In December 2005, Saleh stated in a nationally televised broadcast that only his personal intervention had preempted a U.S. occupation of the southern port of Aden after the 2000 USS Cole bombing, stating "By chance, I happened to be down there.
+In December 2005, Saleh stated in a nationally televised broadcast that only his personal intervention had prevented a U.S. occupation of the southern port of Aden after the 2000 USS Cole bombing, stating "By chance, I happened to be down there.
 If I hadn't been, Aden would have been occupied as there were eight U.S. warships at the entrance to the port."
-However, transcripts from the U.S. Senate Armed Services Committee state that no other warships were in the vicinity at the time.
+However, transcripts from the United States Senate Committee on Armed Services stated that no other warships were in the vicinity at the time.